theosyslack/justinjabs/index.md

 # Welcome to JustinJabs.com
 *This site is a work in progress.*

 - Enjoy movies?
 TV?
+Other things?
 Read Justin's thoughts on [Instagram](https://www.instagram.com/jibjabjerbs/).

 ##### *Huge thank you to [Theo Syslack](https://theosyslack.com/) for helping get this site off the ground... again.*